getodk/docs/docs/collect-security.rst

       :alt: Image showing Settings option in menu.
       :class: device-screen-vertical

-2. Look for :guilabel:`Require password for purchases` and :gesture:`tap` on it.
+2. Look for :guilabel:`Require password for purchases` and tap on it.
 You'll be asked to input your password.

    .. image:: /img/collect-best-practices/require-authentication.png
       :alt: Image showing Require password for purchases option.